haouarihk/pocox3pro-windows-autoinstall/readme.md

 - If you just want to know specifications of your device (panel type, ram, storage), you can use `show-specifications.bat`. (run as administrator)
 - if you just want to reinstall windows, without doing the repartitioning, use the `reinstall-windows.bat`. (run as administrator)
 - if you want to just install the drivers, without doing anything else, use the `reinstall-drivers.bat`. (run as administrator)

+## Issues:
+- can't detect the phone reliably from diskpart.
+- the script needs cleaning.

+## Credits:

+- [Halal-Beef](https://github.com/halal-beef) `helped with MTP enable/disable, also helped a bit with some aspects of logic`